World Gone Wrong: Album artwork

-The album cover is a photograph by Ana Maria Velez-Wood of Dylan wearing a top hat, seated at a table at Flukes Cradle Cafe bar in Camden Town, London.
-Hanging on the wall behind Dylan is a painting, "L'Etranger" by artist Peter Gallagher.
+The album cover is a photograph by Ana Maria Velez of Dylan wearing a top hat and seated at a table at Flukes Cradle Cafe bar in Camden Town, London.
+Hanging on the wall behind Dylan is a painting, L'Etranger by artist Peter Gallagher.
 The back cover is a photograph of Dylan shot by photographer Randee St. Nicholas.
 The album's design is credited to Nancy Donald.

 Promotion

 Dylan released a promotional music video for "Blood in My Eyes", directed by the Eurythmics' Dave Stewart, to coincide with the release of World Gone Wrong.
 The video, shot on Camden High Street in North London on July 21, 1993, intercuts footage of a top-hatted Dylan lip-synching the song in a cafe with footage of Dylan wandering around the streets of London outside.
 Filmed in 16mm black-and-white, it has been called "beautiful" and one of Dylan's best music videos by Dylan scholar Aaron Galbraith.
 The video appears on the bonus DVD included in the Limited Edition version of Dylan's 2006 album Modern Times.
 The color photograph of Dylan that adorns the cover of World Gone Wrong was taken on the same day that the video was shot.